mlinnen/my-keezer/readme.md

 * Turn on/off a fan to circulate the air in the keezer
 * Set the statistics of the beer in a keg via MQTT (Tap #, Name, Style, ABV, Date kegged)
 * Broadcast the statistics of the beer in each keg via MQTT (Tap #, Name, Style, ABV, Date kegged)
-* LCD display the statistics of the beer in each keg (Tap #.
-Name, Style, ABV, Date kegged)
+* Display the statistics of the beer in each keg (Tap #.
+Name, Style, ABV, Date kegged) on an LCD
 * Measure the beer flow to keep track of how much beer is left in the keg
 * Turn on an LED when the beer is close to empty in a keg
 * Broadcast the amount of beer in the keg via MQTT
-* LCD display the amount of beer left in the keg
+* Display the amount of beer left in the keg on an LCD
 * Measure the amount of Co2 in my tank
 * Turn on an LED when the Co2 is getting low
-* LCD display the amount of Co2 in my tank
+* Display the amount of Co2 in my tank on an LCD
 * Broadcast the amount of Co2 in my tank over MQTT
 * Display some of the keezer statistics on my Home Automation system.
 * Detect motion when someone approaches the keezer